1Mill/notes/books/an-elegant-puzzle.md

   1. Complete all new work using the new standard
   2. Prioritize "done"

 Larson places special emphasis on the definition of "done" for technical migrations.
-According to Larson, "done" is the adoption of the new standard in the entire code base: even in old code.
+According to Larson, "done" is the adoption of the new standard in the entire code base: even in old, rarely touched code.
 These migrations act to avoid the the real infrastructure and cognitive costs of competing standards.
 Costs that inhibit the flow of work.

 ### Use policies to focus

 Larson views effective managers as those who write opinionated policies that focus people.
 From a pragmatic perspective, concrete policies solve problems to prevent personal interruptions.
 Likewise, concrete policies avoid real (or perceived) bias in value judgements.
 Like goals, policies serve to focus people on the companies current strategy.
 More so than goals, policies must be more frequently reevaluated to ensure they are having the desired impact.
 Larson recommends collecting any policy exceptions to make informed policy changes.
 An old or bad policy left unchecked may artificially impede the flow of work.

-### Culture of learning
+#### Culture of learning

-A focus on short-term value usually leads to specialists who are a single point of failure.
-Specialists act as a silo of knowledge

----

 One policy recommended by Larson is to avoid specialists.
 Specialists are a single point of failure that manifest themselves in cultures that prioritize short-term individual value over long-term team growth.
 Larson suggests establishing a culture of peer-first learning.
 A growth mindset that avoids siloing knowledge through specialization.
 As a manager, Larson recommend pairing junior and senior in roles together to facilitate that learning and knowledge transfer.
 Larson also recommend focusing on succession planning so that managers are actively working to be replaced, ideally as they are being promoted in the organization.

+#### Contionuse Code Feedback

+Another policy from Larson is to keep innovation (e.g. feature work) and technical debt (e.g. feature maintinance, bugs, etc.) the responsibility of a single team.
+This forces code ownership.
+Ownership that will expose weaknesses in code, people, or processes that should be expeirmented on or leveled up to improve flow.
+Additionally, siloing ownership prevents a 2-class sytem of one team doing "cool work" and then throwing that work over a wall for another team to maintain.

 ### Improving flow